-- 1. NorthernGrid total regional load is predicted to grow at an average of 0.6% annually. - 2.
-In total, there were 141 transmission projects submitted by participating utilities, only 12 of which were deemed to be regionally significant. - 3.
+- 1. NorthernGrid total regional load is predicted to grow at an average of 6.2% annually.
+Examination of Table 1: NorthernGrid Load Projections for 2022-2023 Planning Cycle shows that the NorthernGrid load increases upwards of 20, 000 to 30,000 MW from 2022 to 2032. - 2.
+In total, there were 141 transmission projects submitted by participating utilities, only 13 of which were deemed to be regionally significant. - 3.
 There is a net generation increase predicted for the NorthernGrid footprint.